ylvaselling/sky_browser/README.md

 ### Set up instructions

 1. Download [this repo](https://github.com/imbasimba/wwt-webgl-engine/tree/open-space) and follow the instructions.
 Make sure you download the `open-space` branch.
-The `wwtlib.js` file is pushed to this project and should be copied and pasted as stated in the instructions.
-Serve the research application with the command described in the repository ReadMe (serve it on default port - should be `8080`).
+The `wwtlib.js` file can be found in this `sky_browser` repository and should be copied and pasted as stated in the instructions.
+Run the research application with the command described in the repository ReadMe (serve it on default port - should be `8080`).

 2. Download this repo.
 The first time using this project, the typescript file needs to be compiled into javascript.
 [Here](https://code.visualstudio.com/docs/typescript/typescript-compiling) you can see instructions for doing that on Windows.
-Then, serve it on `localhost:8000`.
+Then, run it on `localhost:8000`.

 3. Start OpenSpace with the SkyBrowser module.
 Note that you need to import assets for the browser and the target.